PS5 latest news: All the latest specs, release date info, games and more

 PS5 Price – How much will it cost?

 Nothing is confirmed yet, although we wouldn’t be surprised if it hits for £400 – £500 mark given the recently unveiled specs.
-We’ll be sure to update this page once we know more.
+There have been rumours about a subscription element too, which fits in with Cloud news above, but we’ll be sure to update this page once we know more.

 PS5 VR – Will we get a new headset?